Dkmariolink/ez-streaming/README.md

 - Launch multiple applications with one click
 - Create different profiles for different streaming setups
 - Easy program selection with file browser
+- Optional custom delay between applications
 - Remembers your configuration between sessions
-- Dark theme optimized for streamers
+- Dark theme optimized for streamers, more themes to come.

 ## Installation